PeachMooMoo/Tycode/README.md

 # TyCode

-TyCode is an intelligent operations toolkit that combines AWS service management with AI capabilities to enhance productivity in cloud operations tasks.
-Built in Rust, it provides AI-powered interactions through Amazon Bedrock with a focus on Aurora DSQL database operations, CloudWatch Logs analysis, and AWS infrastructure management.
+TyCode is an AI-powered development assistant that integrates with Amazon Bedrock's Claude models to provide intelligent code generation, refactoring, and development guidance.
+Built in Rust, it offers both a native CLI and VSCode extension for seamless AI-assisted programming with full project context awareness.

 ## 🎯 What TyCode Does

-**TyCode** is an AI-powered operational tool that serves as your intelligent assistant for AWS operations:

-- **🤖 AI-Enhanced Operations**: Leverage Amazon Bedrock (Claude models) for intelligent analysis, troubleshooting, and operational guidance
-- **🗄️ Database Management**: Specialized support for Aurora DSQL database operations with AI assistance
-- **📊 Log Analysis**: Analyze CloudWatch logs using AI-powered insights and pattern recognition
+**TyCode** is an AI pair programmer that helps you write better code faster:

+- **🤖 Intelligent Code Generation**: Generate functions, modules, or entire features based on natural language descriptions
+- **📝 Code Refactoring**: Improve existing code structure, performance, and readability with AI-powered suggestions
-- **☁️ Infrastructure Management**: Configure and manage AWS resources with intelligent recommendations
+- **📁 File Management**: Read, write, modify, and track files with context-aware operations
+- **🔧 Command Execution**: Run cargo commands and development tools directly through the assistant
-- **💬 Interactive Terminal**: Professional TUI for conversing with AI models and executing operations
+- **💬 Interactive Development**: Chat with AI about your code, get explanations, and debug issues together
-- **🔧 Automation Ready**: Build AI-enhanced operational workflows and scripts
+- **🎯 Structured Workflow**: Follows a disciplined approach: understand → plan → implement → review

 ## 🏗️ Architecture

 ### Core Modules

+- **`agents/`** - Specialized AI agents (Software Engineer, Design) with different capabilities and tool access
-- **`ai/`** - AI provider abstractions and Amazon Bedrock integration
+- **`ai/`** - AI provider abstractions and Amazon Bedrock integration with Claude models
-- **`aws/`** - AWS service clients and utilities
+- **`chat/`** - Event-driven chat actor system for managing conversations and state
-- **`db/`** - Database operations with Aurora DSQL focus
-- **`config/`** - Configuration management and AWS credential handling
+- **`settings/`** - Configuration management and persistent settings
-- **`terminal/`** - Interactive terminal UI applications
-- **`tools/`** - Utility functions and operational helpers
+- **`tools/`** - Development tools for file operations, command execution, and context management

-### AI Integration (`src/ai/`)
+### AI Integration (`tycode-core/src/ai/`)

 The AI module provides a clean abstraction over Amazon Bedrock services with unified content handling: